wildec2/kotlin-spring-google-genai/README.md

 This endpoint generates content based on the provided content, using the specified parameters such as `temperature` and `maxOutputTokens`.
 It can use user prompts and previous model responses to build an interactive chat experience.
+The request allows the model to be changed.
+The default the model is `gemini-1.5-flash-001`.

 ---